-9.3 Version 3.0.0
+8.1 Version 3.0.0

-We are proud to announce the release of Invenio v3.0.0.
-Invenio has been completely rewritten from scratch with a radically improved architecture and technical implementation.
-Invenio 3 is now a framework, like a Swiss Army knife, complete with battle-tested, safe and secure modules providing all the features you need to build and run a trusted digital repository.
+We are proud to announce the final release of Invenio v3.0.0.
+Invenio 3 has been completely rewritten from scratch and have changed radically from previous Invenio versions.
+Invenio 3 is now framework, like a Swiss Army knife, of battle-tested, safe and secure modules providing you will all the features you need to build and run a trusted digital repository.

-Whilst Invenio 3 is officially released to the world today, in reality it has already been relied upon in large-scale production systems for more than 1.5 years on sites such as:
+Invenio 3 is officially released today, however, Invenio 3 has already been battle-tested in large-scale production systems for more than 1.5 years on sites such as:

 - Zenodo

 - CERN Open Data

-- · CDS Videos
+- CDS Videos